jpeshwar02-prog/petlist-video/README.md

+# Pethub-site 🐎
+Next-level idea evolving from the PetList Tamil channel.
-# PetList Tamil 🐎 / The real project name will only be revealed when you take the site live.
+⚠️ The real project name will only be revealed when the site goes live.

 **PetList Tamil** is a responsive horse and farm listing platform tailored for Tamil Nadu.
 It showcases stallions, connects breeders and buyers, and showing services, events, and farm profiles.